Playa Colora – A Secret Beach in Fajardo

 How do I get there?

 Like I said, it is a bit of a walk to get there.
-As you walk into Seven Seas beach, facing the water, start walking to your left.
-When you get to some rocks, you will notice a path.
+As you walk into Seven Seas beach, facing the water, go to the left.
+At the rocks, there is a path.
 Here you have two choices – if it is low tide, you can continue to walk along the shore line, scrambling over some rocks or you can take the path to your left through the mangroves.
-Either way, you will end up on a small sandy area where the beach ends.
-Here you will see some trails.
-Take the one on the right.
-You will walk about 10 minutes through the mangrove "forest".
+Either way, it ends up on a small sandy area where the beach ends.
+Here there are some trails, with the DRNA trail signs (or there used to be signs!).
+Take the trail on the right.
+Walk about 10 minutes through the mangrove "forest".
 This is where we saw a lot of birds, lizards and a mongoose.
 We also met a million hungry mosquitoes.
 Here is an important tip – bring bug spray and use it liberally before starting on this path!
-You will eventually get to a path and a sign for Playa Colora.
-You can take this right path to the beach.
+Eventually there will be a path and a sign for Playa Colora.
+Take this path to the right all the way to the beach.
+Once we got onto Playa Colora, we realized we were the only people there!
+We looked around a bit – the sand is pretty, a heavy type, mostly clean and free of seaweed.

 Secluded Beaches